 - Numbness or tingling in the hands and feet

+These symptoms can vary slightly from one person to another.
 Additionally, if a person first started taking tramadol for pain relief, their pain may return once they stop using the drug.
-They may be able to work with their doctors to find alternate non-addictive solutions for pain management.
+They may be able to work with their doctor to find non-addictive alternatives for pain management.

 Dangerous Tramadol Withdrawal Side Effects

-While going through an addiction treatment program can help someone avoid returning to drug use, relapses do happen.
-If someone does go back to using tramadol after they have detoxed, they should take a much smaller dose than they had previously been taking, in order to decrease the chances that they’ll have a dangerous overdose.
+While going through an addiction treatment program can help someone avoid returning to drug use, relapses can still happen.
+If someone does go back to using tramadol after they have detoxed, they should take a much smaller dose than they had previously been taking.
+This decreases the chances that they’ll have a dangerous overdose.

 How Long Does Tramadol Withdrawal Last?

 Withdrawal begins when a drug starts leaving a person’s body.
 Regular tramadol tablets last between four and six hours, so a person may start having withdrawal symptoms several hours after they take their last tablet.
 Extended-release pills, which may include the letters “ER” in the name, last for 24 hours.
 People taking these tablets may have withdrawal symptoms that appear later.